 Nonetheless, while Naimh brings great sensitivity and complexity to the main role, the supporting cast, including her parents and fellow co-workers, feel lightly sketched in, not allowing for much contrast to her fixed mission.
 The overarching message is that censorship might be needed in some extreme cases, yet can often achieve the exact opposite effect.
 This is lost somewhat in the final sequence which doesn’t allow the horror to linger, opting instead for an unsatisfying fantasy flourish.
 Coming at a time where the topic of censorship in art is being rigorously discussed once again, Censor perhaps needed to be bolder in its transgressions.
 With that said, this is a fascinating debut from Bailey-Bond, who will likely work wonders with a larger budget.
 Here’s hoping the same backers, Film4 and BFI, give her the necessary investment she needs to become one of Britain’s hottest horror tickets.

 Censor played in the Panorama section of the Berlin Film Festival.
-Expect a British release later in the year.
+On Mubi on Sunday, October 31st.